99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   after it reaches KDS it gets send a consumer, with the Partition Key, Data Blob, and Sequence Nr.
   Partition key hashed a unique ID you pass, and it always sends the data from that provider to the same shard.
 Multiple hashes from multiple sources can be sent to the same stream, so it's distributed.
-  - Retention of messages 1-365 days
+  - Retention of messages 1-365 days (by default 24hrs, if app takes more to process it gets lost)
   - because of this: ability to reprocess data
   - once data is inserted in Kinesis it can't be deleted (immutability)
   - Capacity modes: prevision mode: fixed nr of shards, scale manually with API, you pay per shard provisioned per hour